 Solvang.
 If you like kooky, this place is for you!
 Solvang is kind of a well-kept secret in California, but basically it’s a fun little wine destination near the coast.
 It was originally a Danish settlement, and remains to this day the “Danish Captial of the USA.”
 Wander around downtown and admire the cool architecture and windmills.
 Try the Danish food and go wine tasting!

 Santa Barbara.
 Ahhhh, Santa Barbara is one of the best places in California.
 The beaches are lovely, the food is amazing and plentiful, the vibe is laid-back but elevated.
 I love it here.
 Don’t miss the mission, and be sure to take your bikes or skateboards and go along the beach trails.
 They also have a bunch of amazing playgrounds for the kiddos.
+And any time you’re looking for information on snow, land, and water sports, check out Globo Surf.
+It’s a super handy website if you like to be active while you’re traveling.
 Here’s a trip to Santa Barbara.

 Ojai.
 I. Love.
 Ojai.
 It’s a funky, hippie desert town not too far from Ventura.
 But it has a vibe all its own.
 It’s like a hippie commune grew up and got modern.
 Think shops with kombucha on tap, amazing home and garden stores, horse and hiking trails, and beautiful bakeries.
 If you can swing it, stay at the Ojai Valley Inn.
 My favorite hotel in the U.S. (for reals, no hyperbole).
 Another solid choice is the Ojai Rancho Inn.
 Here’s our trip to Ojai.